Summits & Skills 4000m

 Level 1: Instructional Course

-This is a fantastic week, where you will learn all the basic skills required to have a fun and enjoyable time summer alpine mountaineering.
+This is a fantastic week, where you will learn all the basic skills required to have a fun and an enjoyable time summer alpine mountaineering.

 This course is a great introduction to alpine mountaineering, which culminates with a chance to practise your new skills climbing a 4000m peak.